RVC-NMPC: Nonlinear Model Predictive Control with Reciprocal Velocity Constraints for Mutual Collision Avoidance in Agile UAV Flight: Methodology

-Unlike \ac{mpc}-based approaches applying \ac{orca}~\cite{cheng2017DecentralizedNavigationMultiple, arul2020DCADDecentralizedCollision}, the proposed approach does not compute velocity constraints for every transition point on the prediction horizon, thereby reducing computation without degrading performance.
+Unlike \ac{mpc}-based approaches applying \ac{orca}~\cite{cheng2017DecentralizedNavigationMultiple, arul2020DCADDecentralizedCollision}, the proposed approach does not compute velocity constraints for every transition point on the prediction horizon, thereby reducing computational demands without degrading performance.
 Given only limited information from other UAVs (current position and velocity) and the high agility of motion, the most reliable constraints are those derived from the current state.
-Since the feasible collision-free velocity set is either empty or convex, any convex combination of velocities from this set remains feasible.
-As a consequence, applying an arbitrary combination of velocities from this set for time $t_x$, results in the same position as applying a constant velocity from this set for time $t_x$.
-Thus, applying single set of reciprocal velocity constraints computed at the current state over the entire horizon maintain mutual collision avoidance guarantees.
+The feasible collision-free velocity set defined by the reciprocal velocity constraints is always convex.
+Therefore, any convex combination of feasible velocities also remains feasible.
+If a robot applies a sequence of feasible velocities over a time interval $t_x$, the resulting displacement is equivalent to applying a constant velocity equal to the average velocity over that interval.
+Due to the convexity of the feasible set, this average velocity is also feasible.
+Consequently, applying a single set of reciprocal velocity constraints over the entire prediction horizon, while allowing the velocity to vary between individual transition points, preserves the mutual collision-avoidance guarantees without requiring the constraints to be recomputed for every transition point.